I recently bought a new notebook (ASUS ROG GL703GM), and one of the issues I solved is the 5ghz wireless.

 - then click on ‘Advanced’ tab, and then ‘Environmental Variables…’

-From here we can access to all user and system local variables.
+From here we can access all users and system local variables.

 From the system list, select and open the ‘PATH’ variable, and:

-- sort items by your convenience and in a way that final ones are the following (in this very order):
+- sort items by your convenience and in a way that keeps the following system items nearest to the top (in this very order):

 %systemroot%\system32 %systemroot% %systemroot%\system32\wbem %systemroot%\system32\windowspowershell\v1.0 %systemroot%\system32\openssh